fivetran/dbt_quickbooks/models/docs.md

 {% enddocs %}

 {% docs transaction_date %}
-Timestamp of the date that the transaction occurred.
+The date that the transaction occurred.
 {% enddocs %}

 {% docs transaction_id %}